Mbed-TLS/mbedtls/docs/proposed/config-split.md

 The TF-PSA-Crypto configuration file `tf_psa_crypto_config.h` configures entirely the cryptography interface exposed by Mbed TLS through TF-PSA-Crypto.
-Mbed TLS configuration is splitted in two files: `mbedtls_config.h` for TLS and x509, `tf_psa_crypto_config.h` for the cryptography.
+Mbed TLS configuration is split in two files: `mbedtls_config.h` for TLS and x509, `tf_psa_crypto_config.h` for the cryptography.

 ## How do we split the configuration file?

-We extend the so called PSA cryptographic configuration scheme based on `mbedtls_config.h` and `crypto_config.h`.
+We extend the so-called PSA cryptographic configuration scheme based on `mbedtls_config.h` and `crypto_config.h`.
 The configuration file `crypto_config.h` is extended to become the TF-PSA-Crypto configuration file, `mbedtls_config.h` becomes the configuration file for the TLS and x509 libraries.
 All the options